 How much rent income will I receive and how much will it increase?

 The average rental yield is approximately 4% gross.
 Some corporate rentals are higher, with up to 5% net.
 Having said that – from time to time, we do identify areas with higher rental yields due to differing circumstances occurring in that location.
 The rental increase depends on where in the cycle your property lies.
 When the market is peaking, rent prices don’t usually catch up to the higher prices for some time, and then they start to increase.
-In 2013/14, Queensland rent prices are expected to increase more as there have not been sufficient new project developments to keep up with the demand.
 Holiday apartments may give more gross income but the costs are higher so it results in the same net result.
+With the new NDIS and Dual Dwelling properties, these offer a higher nett return.

 What are the pitfalls to avoid?